dorset-ics/healthcare-data-exchange/docs/national-services/certificate-preparation.md

 An important step in this process is generating and signing a JWT.
 This happens at runtime.
 The JWT is then used to authenticate with the PDS.

 In the `JwtHandler` we generate an instance of `SigningCredentials` using a `X509Certificate2` object.
 This certificate is stored in Azure Key Vault and loaded into the application container at runtime.
-Details of this process can be found [here](https://learn.microsoft.com/en-us/azure/app-service/configure-ssl-certificate-in-code).
+Details of this process can be found [at the ssl certificate configuration guide](https://learn.microsoft.com/en-us/azure/app-service/configure-ssl-certificate-in-code).

 ## Convert certificate to PKCS12 x509 certificate